-Please note that before serving your Tenant with a Non-Payment or Holdover petition, you must give your tenant a notice and a rent demand (in case of non- payment).
+Please note that before serving your Tenant with a Non-Payment or Holdover petition, you must give your tenant notice and a rent demand (in case of non-payment).
 For further information, please contact our firm.

-On another hand, Tenant should not ignore such notices, and must answer the petition if such as filed in a Housing court.
-Experienced attorney can help protect tenant’s rights and possibly reach a settlement, or at least afford enough time for the tenant’s family to find a new place to live.
+On another hand, the Tenant should not ignore such notices and must answer the petition if such as filed in a Housing court.
+An experienced attorney can help protect the tenant’s rights and possibly reach a settlement, or at least afford enough time for the tenant’s family to find a new place to live.